cenidetiot/OCB.jsLibrary/README.md

     import OCB as cb from  ocb-sender;
 ```

-### Configuration to the connection with the ContextBroker.
+### Connection configuration with the ContextBroker.

 ```
  cb.config(urlContextBroker, port, version);